Düren (district)

 Düren ([ˈdyːʁən]) is a Kreis (district) in the west of North Rhine-Westphalia, Germany.
 Neighboring districts are Heinsberg, Neuss, Rhein-Erft-Kreis, Euskirchen and Aachen.

 History

 The district was created in 1972 by merging the former districts of Jülich and Düren.
-Both districts date back to 1816 when the new Prussian province Rhineland was created.
-Before the Napoleonic Wars all of the area belonged to the duchy of Jülich.
+Both districts date back to 1816 when the new Prussian Rhine Province was created.
+Before the French Revolutionary and Napoleonic Wars (1794) all of the area belonged to the duchy of Jülich.

 Geography

 Geographically it covers both the lowlands of the Lower Rhine Bay as well as the mountains and hills of the Eifel.
 The district has rich lignite (brown coal) deposits, which is used in open pit mining.
 Another big industry is paper production, which dates back to the second part of the 16th century.
-The main river in the district is the Rur.
+The main river in the district is the Roer.
+The eastern parts drain into the Erft via Neffelbach and Rotbach.

+Parts of the Düren district belong to the Eifel National Park.